-I visited my local charity shop a couple of months ago for the first time in around 18 months and found that they were selling baby outfits, vests and sleepsuits for 5, or sometimes even 10 items for £1 as they have been inundated with stock.
+I visited my local charity shop and found they were selling baby outfits, vests etc 5 items for £1 as they have been inundated with stock.

-While this is great for new parents who want to save some money it feels a little bit of a shame when many of the items I’m donating have been worn once or twice, and are definitely worth more than 10p or 20p!
+While this is great for people who want to save some money it feels a little bit of a shame when many of the items I’m donating have been worn once or twice.

 Getting started selling on Vinted